jmlepisto/clatter/README.md

     // Move to transport state
     let mut alice = alice.finalize().unwrap();

     // All done!
-Use .send() and .receive() on the transport state to communicate
+Use .send() and .receive() on the transport state to encrypt
-    // with the peer
-    let n = alice.send(b"Hello from Alice", &mut buf_alice_send).unwrap();
+    // and decrypt communication with the peer let n = alice.send(b"Hello from Alice", &mut buf_alice_send).unwrap();
     my_send_function(&buf_alice_send[..n]);
 }